-- 1. In the directors' opinion: - (a) the financial statements and notes set out on pages 18 to 46 are in accordance with the Corporations Act 2001, including: - (i) complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the group's financial position as at 30 June 2023 and of its performance for the financial year ended on that date; and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
-The notes to the financial statements include a statement of compliance with International Financial Reporting Standards. - 3.
-The directors have been given the declarations by the Chief Executive Officer and Chief Financial Officer for the year ended 30 June 2023 required by section 295A of the Corporations Act 2001.
+- 1. In the directors' opinion: - (a) the financial statements and notes set out on pages 17 to 42 are in accordance with the Corporations Act 2001, including: - (i) complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the group's financial position as at 30 June 2024 and of its performance for the financial year ended on that date; and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
+The notes to the financial statements include a statement of compliance with International Financial Reporting Standards. - The directors have been given the declarations by the Chief Executive Officer and Chief Financial Officer for the year ended 30 June 2024 required by section 295A of the Corporations Act 2001. - 4.
+The Consolidated Entity Disclosure Statement as set out on page 43 is true and correct.